junjie-code/MS_pQTL_SMR/readme.md

-# Plasma proteins & MS - MR analysis
+# Plasma proteins & Asthma - MR analysis

 This repo contains code used to produce the results in xxx.
 Code by Shannon Healey and Ben Jacobs.